chasewyrick/speedComplainerJS/readme.md

 ---
 This project is inspired by [james-atkinson's SpeedComplainer](https://github.com/james-atkinson/speedcomplainer).

-Like James's program, it handles configuration in a json file which should look something like this:
+Like James's program, it handles configuration in a JSON file.
+Name it "config.json" and it should look like this:

 ```
 {